sacah/sacah.net-jekyll/_posts/2014-11-10-sli-scaling-analysis.md

 * FPS: min - 35, average - 45, max - 55.
 Drop to 17-30fps in one area
 * Time spent in game: 20mins

 The dual GPU run wasn't overly ideal.
 The GPU load dropped significantly and fluctuated wildly depending on which area of the city you were in and what you were doing.
-Loading the farcry 3 SLI profile helped in some areas of the city, and hindered in others (same thing happened when using the assassins creed black flag profile), I found it was best just to run with the default profile.
-There were certain areas of the city which showed poor optimisation, with the primary GPU dropping it's clock rate to 797Mhz before returning to 1058 shortly afterwards, with no identifiable reason as to why it would do that.
-GPU load for both GPU's would go from being relatively stable around 85-95% to fluctuating wildly 50-80%, and the frames along with it.
+Loading the Farcry 3 SLI profile helped in some areas of the city, and hindered in others (same thing happened when using the Assassins Creed Black Flag profile), I found it was best just to run with the default profile.

+There were certain areas of the city which showed poor optimisation, with the primary GPU dropping it's clock rate to 797Mhz before returning to 1058 shortly afterwards, with no identifiable reason why.
+GPU load for both GPU's would go from being relatively stable around 85-95% to fluctuating wildly between 50-80%, and the frames along with it.
 The CPU load stayed fairly stable at 50-60% and the frequency at 100%. temps stayed just short of throttling for the period of testing.
 Stuttering happened occasionally.

 The game was playable but the stuttering and slow downs would get rather frustrating at times, particularly when you could drive through a very busy section with lots of textures, to another area of the city which didn't appear to have anything more going on and in some cases, had less going on, and yet would stutter and slow down.
 Playing with the single card actually felt smoother for the most part, despite having lower frames.
 There was a section in which the frames dropped as low as 17/sec, coinciding with the drop in GPU1's slowed down clock rate, this didn't happen with the single card.
 I left this off the chart because it was the only area I found which did it and putting it in would skew the results, as normally it was fine.

 ### Triple GPU configuration
 *Note With adjusted clocks, 3GPU config can produce a variance of up to 2.5% less than with all GPU's at 1058Mhz.*